fisher-alice/johnny-five-wiki/Infrared.md

 ```
 {
-  board: A reference to the board object the Sensor is attached to
   id: A user definable id value.
 Defaults to a generated uid
   pin: The pin address that the Sensor is attached to
-  mode: The Pin.MODE, Defaults to INPUT
   freq: The frequency in ms of data reads.
 Defaults to 25ms
   value: Digital state reading (0 or 1).
 READONLY
   isCalibrated: Boolean flag indicating calibration state of motion sensor